strategist922/hive-3/readme.md

   key  – the name of the statistic by   – an optional amount by which to decrement the statistic
 ```

+## JSON Snapshot

+The entire system state is held in memory and available as a raw JSON data structure by making a GET request to `/snapshot`.

 ## Client